drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	Specialized TROPOMI CH4 settings.

+	.. option:: WHICH_TROPOMI_PRODUCT

+		Which TROPOMI product should we use?
+"DEFAULT" for the TROPOMI operational product, 'ACMG' for the ACMG TROPOMI product, and 'BLENDED' for Belasus et al., 2023.

 	.. option:: TROPOMI_CH4_FILTERS

 		Apply specialized filters for TROPOMI methane?
 Set to "True" if doing a TROPOMI methane inversion, otherwise set to "False".